glo-fi/updatedFlowtbag/README.md

 Author:
     Daniel Arndt <danielarndt@gmail.com> (http://dan.arndt.ca)

-Code edited and updated by Robert Flood
+Code edited and updated (extensively) by Robert Flood <r.flood@ed.ac.uk>

 ## Purpose

 The purpose of this program is to calculate flow statistics from a given capture file.
-Flowtbag was designed with offline processing as the primary focus.
+Flowtbag was designed with offline processing as the primary focus, but has been extended to include online processing.
+Note: this seems to mess with closing flows via timeouts.
+Make sure to choose a sesible timeout value!

 ## Requirements